Writing the Introduction

 Some teachers want a FINAL contention sentence as the last sentence.
 I have not included it here, but I have seen it.
 They may also call it a ‘views and values’ sentence.
 This would be at the very end, and kind of act as a ‘secondary Contention sentence’.
 Don’t ask me why, it just is.

-Note that you don’t need the Topic Sentence 1 and 2 all the time, it’s kind of covered by the Contention Sentence.
-Will still need Topic Sentence 3.
+Note that you don’t need Topic Sentence 1 and 2 all the time.
+It’s kind of covered by the Contention Sentence.
+You will still need Topic Sentence 3.

 The Topic for the samples below: Ray Bradbury’s The Veldt explores the dangers of heavily relying on technology.
 Discuss.